 x Sedeveria 'Letizia'

-x Sedeveria 'Letizia' is a beautiful, small succulent, up to 8 inches (20 cm) tall, branching at the base with a cluster of stems with rosettes at the end.
-The rosettes are up to 2.4 inches (6 cm) in diameter and bear many tightly arranged, up to 1 inch (2.5 cm) long, green, deltoid-shaped leaves with fine hairs along the margins.
+x Sedeveria 'Letizia' is a beautiful small succulent that forms a cluster of stems with rosettes at the end.
+The rosettes are up to 2.4 inches (6 cm) in diameter and bear many green, tightly arranged leaves with fine hairs along the margins.
+They are deltoid-shaped and up to 1 inch (2.5 cm) long.
 The older rosettes sit atop slender bare stems, while younger ones have leaves the length of the stems.
-The leaves turn red in the sun with colder temperatures in winter but are green in summer or when grown in shade.
-In spring multiple inflorescences rise from below the top of the rosette and, rising above the rosette, bear flowers in a scorpioid cyme.
+The leaves turn red in the sun with colder temperatures in winter but are green in summer or when grown in the shade.
+In spring, multiple inflorescences rise from below the rosette top and bear flowers in a scorpioid cyme.
 The flowers are white with petal tips barely pink and with the stem bristling with fine hairs.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).